-According to the books back page, newcomers along with those looking to remind themselves of the skills they have previously learned will love this one.
-The only thing which we wish to add, is that this book is a serious teaching guide.
+According to the book’s back page, newcomers along with those looking to remind themselves of the skills they have previously learned will love this one.
+The only thing which I wish to add, is that this book is a serious teaching guide.
 Do not expect anything frivolous here, this publication has a job to do if we let it!
 Will you let it teach you?

 There are many patterns, many inspired by the outdoors and natural formations.
 They are simplistic and not overly complex, yet often hold attention via their bold colour and size.
 You will also find out more about the basics of quilting and what certain confusing terms mean…..let’s delve in further…

 We all love a story and a sniff of someone else’s life – we are given insight into Wendy’s reasons for beginning quilting within the opening sections of this book.

 Those new to quilting will find this section helpful.
 The author does not expect all readers to be polished quilters and provides helpful information:

 If you are like us, you will have that promise to yourself that you will remember the page you wanted to look at without adding a bookmark….yet time and time again what happens?
 Do you remember?
 We thought not – Wendy and the book publishers have that little niggle covered via the good old addition of a ribbon bookmark:

 This book isn’t photograph driven, there are many diagrams and step-by-step images though.

 Having said that, there is not a famine of photography at all, we do not feel any lack.
 For each project we are given enough visual aids to understand what we are aiming for.
 This image below takes up one whole page, a showcase of a finished piece.